allanbrandonr/GMV-Forcasting/README.md

 Summaries are presented at a midyear level to facilitate interpretation

-Check the summary deck included for more detail

 # The codes
 The codes are ordered by their usage in the whole process.
 The codes go from reviewing data, to estimating different model parametrizations and optimizing on hyperparameters

+### Additional
+Check the summary deck included for more detail